nstack/stackhut/docs/using_service/client_libs.rst

 Access a service using client-side libraries
 --------------------------------------------

-Client-side libraries are have been/or are under development for the following platforms, please feel free to add support for your favourite langauge if not present, it's quite easy!
+Client-side libraries are have been/or are under development for the following platforms, please feel free to add support for your favourite language if not present, it's quite easy!

 =============       ==============================  ===========
 Langauge            Install                         Source Code